noobfromvn/KillUltraSurf/README.md

 # KillUltraSurf

-This script using for administrators prevent user from using UltraSurf in company environment.
+This script was created to help administrators prevent user from using UltraSurf in company environment.

-Tested on UltraSurf version 1902 and two previous version.
+Tested on three version from UltraSurf version 1902

 ## How to